you will live in the pod and you will eat the bugs.

 We need to get that algorithm to work for us in the interests of biosphere restoration.
 This is not a dictatorship – it is a reversal of the current dictatorship of abstract time.

-I’ll use first-person to explain this first.
+I’ll use first-person to explain this.
 You will have two jobs – a rotating generalist job (everybody will rotate these) and a specialization.
 You will not be paid to do them with any currency – other than social recognition and basic necessities.
 You’ll probably end up doing a little bit of both of them everyday in some capacity.

-Choosing your specialization will be an inviolable right, but the structure of the division of labor itself will be democratically planned (ideally with the help of AI) so which specializations and generalist positions actually exist will be part of the plan.
+Choosing your specialization will be an inviolable right, but the structure of the division of labor itself will be democratically planned (ideally with the help of AI), so which specializations and generalist positions exist to be chosen will be part of the plan.
 You’ll stay long enough in one generalist position to accumulate a certain amount of persistent experience and accomplish certain milestones.
 Then you’ll get switched to your next position.
 All the socially necessary manual work will be done this way.
 Your specialization will stay that way, because that’s how specializations grow and deepen – but you’d be able to switch too if you didn’t like it.

 Competition will also be a core feature of this social practice – but we will be competing for social recognition through our concrete contributions to the project and our reputations as individuals, instead of for money and things.

-The generalist divlab must be planned because it must be oriented towards biosphere restoration and social reproduction at once, but would (ideally) be a plan that everyone is able to participate in democratically – with the help of the AI (failsafe killswitched, ofc).
+The generalist divlab must be planned because it must be oriented towards biosphere restoration and social reproduction at once, but would (ideally) be a plan that everyone is able to participate in democratically – with the help of AI (failsafe killswitched, ofc).
 While there would be certain inviolables – the divlab will have to be able to be dynamic, responsive, creative, flexible.

-With everybody participating in the core of the divlab, necessary social experience and knowledge will be widely distributed.
-Everybody will have personal experience of the core of the project (the absolutely necessary for survival shit that everybody shares doing) and this will help make them effective contributors to politics and divlab admin, with direct knowledge of the systems and processes they will be influencing.
+With everybody participating in the generalist core of the divlab, necessary social experience and knowledge will be widely distributed.
+Everybody will have personal experience of the core of the project (the absolutely necessary for survival shit that everybody shares doing) and this will help make them effective contributors to politics and divlab admin, with direct hands-on knowledge of the systems and processes they will be influencing.

 This would be your third social function – politics.
 Participation would be voluntary to the extent that it can be (everything we do is political, but this would be a culture conscious of this).
 There will have to be a ‘militant/citizen/civilian’ distinction along the basis of democratic participation.
 Not everybody can or would ever want to.
 And if you can achieve a solid level of egalitarian material support, the militant/citizen/civilian distinction could become a primary social structure, overriding class antagonisms.
-The more effective your political participation, the more influence you have over the divlab.
+The more effective your political participation as an individual, the more influence you have over the divlab.

 A society like this will spend more time socializing and politicking, and less time working – at least ideally.
 Conditions may force labor necessities that are unavoidable – but the value form no longer will.